rcardin/rcardin.github.io/_drafts/it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

     fmap :: (a -> b) -> f a -> f b
 {% endhighlight %}

-By the definition, `f` receives a concrete type as input, and produces a concrete type.
+By definition, `f` receives a concrete type as input, and produces a concrete type.
 So, `Functor`, as `List`, `Option` and so on, has kind `* -> *`.
 In other words, it is a function that takes a concrete type in input and produces a concrete type. `Map[K, V]` has kind `* -> * -> *`, because it needs two concrete types in input to produce a concrete type.

-The fact that type constructors are similar to some kind of function, is underlined by the use of _currying_ to model situations, in which more than one parameter takes place.
+The fact that type constructors are similar to functions is underlined by the use of _currying_ to model situations, in which more than one parameter takes place.

 In Haskell, you can ask the kind of a type to the compiler, using the function `:k`.